Inside the Leaning Tower of Pisa | Bells, Spiral Steps & More

 Why go inside the tower

 From afar, it’s iconic.
-But climbing it?
+From afar, it’s iconic.
+But exploring it from within?
 That’s where the real magic begins.
 The Tower isn’t just something to look at—it’s something to feel, to scale, and to remember long after you’ve left Pisa.

 spiral staircase